MicrosoftDocs/azure-reference-other/studio-module-reference/execute-python-script.md

     > [!IMPORTANT]
     > If you use multiple instances of the **Execute Python Script** module in your experiment, you must choose a single version of Python for all modules in the experiment.

-3. Add and connect on **Dataset1** any datasets from Studio that you want to use for input.
+3. Add and connect on **Dataset1** any datasets from Studio (classic) that you want to use for input.
 Reference this dataset in your Python script as **DataFrame1**.

     Use of a dataset is optional, if you want to generate data using Python, or use Python code to import the data directly into the module.

-    This module supports addition of a second Studio dataset on **Dataset2**.
+    This module supports addition of a second Studio (classic) dataset on **Dataset2**.
 Reference the second dataset in your Python script as DataFrame2.

-    Datasets stored in Studio are automatically converted to **pandas** data.frames when loaded with this module.
+    Datasets stored in Studio (classic) are automatically converted to **pandas** data.frames when loaded with this module.

     ![Execute Python input map](./media/aml-execute-python-input-map.png)